[?] Subscribe To This Site

 Cape Town Tourism

 Things you should do..
 Head for the V&A Waterfront and Table Mountain They're among the most popular Cape Town tour attractions.
-You'll also find many entertainment venues and places of historical interest situated in the city.
+You'll also find many entertainment venues and places of historical interest situated in our friendly city.

 You can get your own taste of Cape Town's lively culture by taking a walking tour through the city, or catch the popular City Sightseeing Bus for a 2 hour round trip and a learning experience with a difference.